Epro waterproofing system under construction.

 Source

-Your building envelope keeps interior building systems and occupants protected from the elements, including heat, cold, wind and, in particular, water.
-Water intrusion is one of the most pervasive and difficult to control issues for any building owner or operator.
+The building envelope protects interior building systems and occupants from the elements, including heat, cold, wind and, in particular, water.
+Water infiltration is one of the most pervasive and difficult to control issues for any building owner or operator.
 If you’ve dealt with water damage, we feel your pain.
 If you haven’t, then you’re unusually lucky, and we’d like to know your next Power Ball numbers.

 New build or renovation aside, the singular best way to protect your building is to choose the right waterproofing materials during the initial design phase.
-Protection can span concerns regarding wet weather conditions, water features, keeping occupants safe from contaminated groundwater or otherwise.
+Waterproofing systems can protect against wet weather conditions or groundwater, keeping occupants safe from contaminated groundwater or otherwise.

 Construction with waterproofing being done.

-• As few seams as possible: In any material, the seam is the weakest point and most likely to fail over time or through repeated exposure to water.
+• As few seams as possible: The seam is the weakest point and most likely to fail over time or through repeated exposure to water.

 • Full adhesion to the substrate: Water always chooses the path of least resistance.
-Make sure your waterproof material does not allow for pockets or bubbling to form between the membrane and substrate.
+Make sure your waterproofing material does not allow for pockets of air or bubbling to form between the membrane and substrate.

-• Look for redundancy: Layers of waterproofing membrane will help the whole system last longer and let you address issues before they become critical problems.
+• Look for composite systems: Layers of different waterproofing membranes will help the whole system to last longer and let you address issues before they become critical problems.

-• Efficient installation: No matter the building type, time is money in a construction project.
-Choose a waterproof building material that can be installed quickly and efficiently without compromising quality and creating delays.
+• Efficient installation: No matter the building type, time is money in construction.
+Choose a waterproofing material that can be installed quickly and efficiently without compromising quality and creating delays.

 Epro waterproofing system being installed.